 SEO Trends for 2022 – The Wrap Up

 The landscape of SEO is always in flux, with ranking factors seemingly changing more often than the tide.
-However the fundamentals are plain to see – User first design, high quality, relevant content and overall domain trust have been the key cornerstones of Googles criteria since the beginning.
+However, the fundamentals are plain to see – User first design, high quality, relevant content and overall domain trust have been the key cornerstones of Google’s criteria since the beginning.
 As you flesh out your SEO strategy for the new year, keep these key points in mind.
-Technical aspects of SEO may change multiple times throughout the year but the main principals stay the same.
-By prioritising customer experience above nearly every other aspect, you’re almost guaranteed long term success not just for 2022, but long term.
+Technical aspects of SEO may change multiple times throughout the year but the main principles stay the same.
+By prioritising customer experience above nearly every other aspect, you’re almost guaranteed long-term success not just for 2022, but long-term.

 Digital Funnel helps businesses rank their websites on page one of google.
 Would you like more traffic to your website?
 Are you looking for more leads?
 We offer the following SEO services at our SEO agency.

 - National SEO